Distributed-Challenges/Ideas/README.md

-# Ideas
+# Challenge Ideas

-Contribute your ideas using the template below
+## Contribute your ideas using the template below